 There are many narratives about First Communion dresses (See Raining Stones).
 They are often about the parents’ struggle.
 On some level, these dresses are like prom dresses or even wedding dresses.
-They trigger parents’ need to establish a sense of prestige in their community and a fantasy about who their daughters are.
-The high stakes of these garments often overshadow any connection to their daughters or even to the ritual events.
+They trigger parents’ need to establish a sense of prestige in their community and fantasy about who their daughters are.
+These garments’ high stakes often overshadow any connection to their daughters or even to the ritual events.

 How a Dress Can Hold so Much Meaning

-A photo was taken of two seven-year-old girls who made their First Communion at the same time.
+My aunt took a photo of two seven-year-old girls who made their First Communion at the same time.
 One girl is me; the other is my cousin.
 Her mother was my mother’s sister, who was an excellent seamstress.
 She worked for a famous New York fashion house as a sample maker.
 The model Twiggy wore some of my aunt’s samples in fashion shows.

 My aunt purchased beautiful, expensive fabric and created her daughter’s dress.
-Afterward, she took my cousin to a photography studio to take pictures of her daughter and the dress.
+Afterward, she took my cousin to a photographer’s studio to take pictures of her daughter and the dress.

 That afternoon my aunt showed up unannounced at our home with my cousin wearing her communion dress so she could take a picture of us together.
 My mother was not happy because I was playing in the yard with my friends, and she didn’t want me to change into my dress and get it dirty.

 I didn’t want to take the picture because I thought my cousin’s dress was so much prettier than mine, and she had the full crown and veil that I had wanted.
 Also, my aunt often used me to show my cousin why she was “the best.”
 The dress experience was full of shame for me.

 Forty years later, my aunt gave me this photo.
 I was amazed because my body immediately recognized the shame I felt at having an inferior dress.
 However, when I looked closely at the picture, I saw how the dresses were almost identical.